Phillips Law Firm Can Handle Your Airplane / Aviation Accident Claim

-Over 50% of all aviation accidents are from human error, including fatigue from lack of sleep, miscommunication and overcorrection of flight technique errors.
+Over 50% of all aviation accidents are caused by human error, including fatigue from lack of sleep, miscommunication and over correction.

-If an underlying mechanical problem goes undetected this can result in mid-flight mechanical trouble, creating high risk for a tragic airplane accident.
+If an underlying mechanical problem goes undetected, this can result in mid-flight mechanical trouble, creating high risk for a tragic airplane accident.

-In some cases pilot substance abuse and mental illness goes undetected and contributes to pilot error, resulting in an airplane accident.
+In some cases pilot substance abuse or mental illness can undetected, contributing to pilot error that results in an airplane accident.

 30% of all accidents occur during takeoff or landing.
 Air traffic controllers are in charge of regulating high levels of traffic at airports to avoid these collisions.
-Unfortunately in some cases aviation traffic is misdirected, resulting in airplane accidents on the runway.
+Unfortunately, in some cases aviation traffic is misdirected, resulting in airplane accidents on the runway.

-If a passenger’s behavior is disruptive to the safety of the crew or others in flight it is crucial that airline properly deals with the unruly passenger to protect the safety of all aboard the plane.
+If a passenger’s behavior is disruptive to the safety of the crew or passengers, it is crucial that airline properly deals with the unruly passenger to protect the safety of all aboard the plane.